Skip to main content

 There are several different types of non-dilutive financing to consider for your business needs:

 • Loans: Whether you secure your loan from a bank, credit union, or online lender, small business loans are a great way to access the cash you need to grow your business.
-Term business loans should not require you to give up ownership or equity, but in some cases they may require collateral.
+Term business loans should not require you to give up ownership or equity, but in some cases, they may require collateral.

-• Grants: Grants are a popular form of funding that don’t have to be paid back.
+• Grants: Grants are a popular form of funding that doesn’t have to be paid back.
 They can be difficult to find, but well worth the effort to apply.
 Grants may be found through government agencies, non-profits, and other businesses.

 • Tax Credits: Businesses can take advantage of the many available tax credits to secure working capital for their business come tax season, without the need to surrender any ownership or control.

 • Crowdfunding: Platforms like Kickstarter and Indiegogo offer new businesses a way to obtain funds via small contributions from many different people or organizations.
 Crowdfunding may have high upfront costs and expose product ideas, which could potentially cause someone to imitate your ideas.
-If you use crowdfunding, be careful and avoid equity crowdfunding, which is a form of crowdfunding that does require the surrender of a portion of your equity.
+If you use crowdfunding, be careful and avoid equity crowdfunding, which is a form of crowdfunding that requires the surrender of a portion of your equity.
 If you simply need funding for inventory, there are better sources out there, which we’ll cover later on.

 • Inventory financing: Inventory financing allows companies to maintain stock even without invoices or purchase orders.
 It often works by funding your inventory on consignment, giving you the flexibility to pay back your balance as you receive sales revenue.
 Inventory is typically used as collateral.
 Inventory financing can be obtained by banks.
 Traditional inventory financing methods can be costly, but luckily there are affordable sources available for inventory funding.
 Kickfurther is one alternative source for affordable inventory funding.